W-W-M/W-W-M.github.io/_pages/about.md

 I am currently a Professor at Nanjing Unviersity of Science and Technology.
 I was an associate professor at Dalian University of Technology.
-I obtained my bachelor and doctoral degrees at Dalian University of Technology, supervised by Prof. Xiuping Liu.
+I obtained my bachelor and doctoral degrees at Dalian University of Technology.
-I visited the Zhejiang University and the University of Science and Technology of China (supervised by Prof. Ligang Liu), and the Computer Graphics & Multimedia Lab at RWTH Aachen University (supervised by Prof. Leif Kobbelt).
-I was a postdoc researcher at Dalian University of Technology (supervised by Prof. Baocai Yin), a postdoc researcher supported by Marie Sklodowska Curia LEaDing Fellows Postdocs Programme at the Delft University of Technology (co-supervised by Prof. Jun Wu, Charlie C.L.
-Wang, and Fred van Keulen) and, a PDRA at the University of Manchester (supervised by Prof. Charlie C.L.
-Wang).
+I visited the Zhejiang University and the University of Science and Technology of China, and the Computer Graphics & Multimedia Lab at RWTH Aachen University.
+I was a postdoc researcher supported by Marie Sklodowska Curia LEaDing Fellows Postdocs Programme at the Delft University of Technology and, a PDRA at the University of Manchester.

 My research works were received the International Society of Structural and Multidisciplinary Optimization (ISSMO)/ Springer prize, the